What are the Pros and Cons of Landlords Suing Tenants?

 Property Damages

-A landlord can sue a tenant if there is damage caused to your property.
+A very popular case of landlords suing tenants is if there is damage caused to your property.
 To compensate for the damage you can firstly deduct the amount from security deposit but if the amount is higher and doesn’t cover the damage cost then take the tenant to court and receive the remaining amount.

 Carrying out Unapproved Alterations to Rental Property